KoushikDutta99/KoushikDutta99/README.md

 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning and exploring in Backend Web Development
 - 🎓 Graduated with a Bachelor’s degree in Computer Application from Netaji Subhash Engineering College, Kolkata on July 2022
-- 🏢 Node Js Developer at Hih7 Webtech Pvt Ltd Since January 2023
+- 🏢 Junior Node Js Developer at Hih7 Webtech Pvt Ltd Since January 2023
 - ⚡️ Expertise primarily revolves around JavaScript, Node Js, MERN, Web Development.
 - 🤞 Trying my best to live a Happy Life
 - 🥅 2023 Goals: Contribute more to my projects, Learn more and stay active in Github